britram/draft-trammell-wire-image/draft-trammell-wire-image.md

 Adding end-to-end integrity protection to portions of the wire image makes it impossible for on-path devices to modify them without detection by the endpoints, which can then take action in response to those modifications, making these portions of the wire image effectively immutable.
+However, they can still be observed by devices on path.

-Note that a protocol's wire image cannot be made completely immutable in a packet-switched network.
-The observed delay sequence is modified as packets move through the network and experience different delays on different links, and packets may be dropped at any time, as a consequence of the network's operation.
+Note that a protocol's visible wire image cannot be made completely immutable in a packet-switched network.
+Interarrival timings, for instance, cannot be easily protected, as the observable delay sequence is modified as packets move through the network and experience different delays on different links.
+Message sequences are also not practically protectable, as packets may be dropped or reordered at any point in the network, as a consequence of the network's operation.

 Intermediate systems with knowledge of the protocol semantics in the readable portion of the wire image can also purposely delay or drop packets in order to affect the protocol's operation.

-## Engineering the Wire Image
+## Engineering the Wire Image {#engineering}

 We note that understanding the nature of a protocol's wire image allows it to be engineered.
 The general principle at work here, observed through experience